Whale hello there

 A Kelp Pot is a seed-starting pot made from seaweed and recycled plant fibers.
 You plant your seeds in it, then plant the whole thing straight into the ground when it’s ready — no waste, no plastic.

 Yes.
 Unlike plastic, they don’t choke landfills or roots.
 Unlike peat, they don’t dry out too fast or deplete fragile ecosystems.
-Kelp Pots hold moisture just right, give your seedlings a nutrient boost, and vanish into the soil when their job is done.
+Kelp Pots hold moisture just right, help seedlings uptake nutrients, and vanish into the soil when their job is done.

 Within a growing season.
 Timing varies by growing conditions - in our own testing, we typically saw pots break down in about 8-12 weeks.